Catherine Dorion

-Catherine Dorion is a Canadian politician from Quebec, who was elected to the National Assembly of Quebec in the 2018 provincial election.
-She represented the electoral district of Taschereau as a member of Québec solidaire (QS) from 2018 to 2022.
-Dorion is aligned with Option nationale, a pro-independence faction, referred internally as a "collective", within QS.
+Catherine Dorion is a Canadian artist, author, and former politician from Quebec City.
+She was elected to the National Assembly of Quebec in the 2018 provincial election., and represented the electoral district of Taschereau as a member of Québec solidaire (QS) from 2018 to 2022.

 Biography

 Dorion was born in Quebec City in 1982.
 Her father, Louis Dorion, who died in 1998, was a lawyer from Quebec City; her mother, Claudette Brasseur, was a court reporter.
 She grew up in the Saint-Jean-Baptiste neighbourhood of Quebec City and was the last of nine children.
 Her mother raised her by herself; her father having left the family when Dorion was a year old.
 Her grandfather was Noël Dorion, a Progressive Conservative (PC) Member of Parliament (MP) for Bellechasse riding.
-She has three daughters, one of which is from a father who wished to remain anonymous.
+Her uncle was the geographer and academic Henri Dorion.
+She has three daughters.

 Dorion is a graduate of the Conservatoire de musique et d'art dramatique du Québec.
-She also received a bachelor's degree in International Relations and International Law from Université du Québec à Montréal, in 2009, and a master's degree in Political Science from King's College London, in 2010.
+She also received a bachelor's degree in International Relations and International Law from Université du Québec à Montréal, in 2009, and a master's degree from the Department of War Studies (International Relations) from King's College London, in 2010.
 She also studied in Chile, Russia and Spain and travelled in more than 30 countries.

 She has been living in the Limoilou neighbourhood since 2014.

 Career

 Acting

 As an actress, Dorion has performed in several television dramas and theatre productions, including L'Auberge du chien noir.
 Her performance in Amélie Nothomb's Fuels at the Théâtre du Trident, earned her the 2007 Prix Révélation of the Year Award at the Gala des Masques.

-She also performs slam poetry, has won several competitions, and has been a regular guest artist at the Francofolies de Montréal.
+She also performs slam poetry and has won several competitions.

+She wrote and produced the theater show FUCK TOUTE (2016) and acted in the European tour of The NoShow (2015 and 2017).

+In 2025 and 2026 she tours her show "Sciences Po 101", a 90-minute documentary where the artist calls on their audience to resist the repression of power.

 Writing

 She was a columnist at the Carrefour de Québec (2012–2016) and at Update - Québec (2016).
-She also collaborated on a show for Radio-Canada (2015) and has written blogs for Le Journal de Montréal and Le Journal de Québec (2016–2018).
+She also collaborated on a literary show for Radio-Canada (2015) and has written blogs for Le Journal de Montréal and Le Journal de Québec (2016–2018).

-In 2013, Dorion produced a micro-documentary on immigrants and Quebec sovereignty.

-She has published several written works including Même s'il fait noir comme dans le cul d'un ours (2014), and two collections of poems, FUCK TOUTE (2016) and The NoShow (2015 and 2017).
+In 2014, she publishes the collection of poems Même s'il fait noir comme dans le cul d'un ours (2014).

-In the essay Les luttes fécondes.
-Libérer le désir en amour et en politique, she defends polyamory, which she herself practices, and discusses the revolutionary potential of desire, which, left free, is for her a means of deconstructing institutions.
+In 2017, she publishes the essay Les luttes fécondes.
+Libérer le désir en amour et en politique, where she discusses the revolutionary potential of desire, which, left free, is for her a means of deconstructing institutions.

-She published the youth novel Ce qui se passe dehors, which tells the story of high school students in Quebec who engage in politics.
+In 2017, she publishes the youth novel Ce qui se passe dehors, which tells the story of high school students in Quebec who engage in politics.

-She also published the story of her four years as a Member of Parliament in Quebec, "Les têtes brûlées".
+In 2023, she publishes the memoir "Les têtes brûlées" about her years as a deputy in the National Assembly, the collective crisis of meaning, and the need for community.